Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 Design and Construction

-The burrs of the DF83 V are horizontally aligned to reduce retention.
-We will clarify in the next section whether this actually works.
-First, however, the beans fall onto a massive auger, which pre-breaks them and feeds them to the burrs.
+The burrs of the DF83 V are oriented horizontally to reduce the retention.
+In the next section, we clarify whether this actually works.
+First, however, the beans fall onto a solid auger, which pre-breaks them and feeds them to the burrs.

-Some users report that the auger doesn't keep up at low speeds, leading to blockages.
-In our test, we did not observe this problem in the grinding range of 700 to 1600 RPM – a range typically used for filter coffee to espresso.
+Some users report that the auger does not keep up at low speeds, leading to clogging.
+In our test, we could not detect this problem in the grinding range of 700 to 1600 RPM – a range typically used for filter coffee to espresso.

-The grind setting is stepless and precise.
-We were able to easily switch between recipes and return to the initial grind setting thanks to the grind indicator.
+The grind adjustment is stepless and precise.
+We were able to switch between recipes without any problems and return to the starting grind setting thanks to the grind indicator.
 Our particle distribution measurement also showed very good reproducibility of the settings.

 The grinder is easy to open and clean.
-In addition, the burrs can be easily swapped for aftermarket burrs such as SSP.
-It is noticeable that the front grind adjustment unit has slight play in the chamber.
-This could lead to alignment problems, which we did not observe in our test.
-However, better bearings would still be desirable.
+Furthermore, the burrs can be easily swapped for aftermarket burrs such as SSP.
+It is noticeable that the front grind adjustment unit has a slight amount of play in the chamber.
+This could lead to alignment problems, which we were not able to observe in our test, however.
+Better bearing support would still be desirable.

 The housing is made of aluminum and is powder-coated.
 Overall, the grinder makes a high-quality impression.